The-Maintainers/flowing-organizations/README.md

 #### Case 3 : The company scales to 1000 employees

+Let's imagine the company goes from 10 to 1000 employees in 5 years due to exponential growth as is :

+Year 5 : 10 employees
+Year 6 : 40 employees
+Yeat 7 : 100 employees
+Year 8 : 200 employees
+Year 9 : 500 employees
+Year 10 : 1000 employees

+At the end :

+Each founder has 1784/1000 shares as 17,84% of the company 1st employee in year 4 have 484/10000 as 4,84% of the company Employees in year 5 have  171/10000 as 1,71% of the company Employees in year 6 have  46/10000 as 0,46% of the company Employees in year 7 have  15/10000 as 0,15% of the company Employees in year 8 have  5/10000 as 0,05% of the company Employees in year 9 have  1/10000 as 0,01% of the company Employees in year 10 have  0.25/10000 as 0,0025% of the company

+If the company is growing fast it had probably a huge valuation and this model enables a fait repartition based on the efforts of each in the past.
+Il we imagine tha the company worth 1B dollars for 1,000 employees (classic 1 employee = 1 million)

+- the 1st employee will have $48,4M worth of stock
+- the 10th employee will have $17,1M worth of stock
+- the 40th employee will have $4,6M worth of stock
+- the 100th employee will have $1,5M worth of stock
+- the 200th employee will have $500,000 wortt of stock
+- the 500th employee will have $100,000 worth of stock
+- the 1000th employee will have $25,000 worth of stock

+We can consider than it is a fairer value repartition based on value creation and timing based on risk pf the model that comparable startup or cooperative models.

 ### The impact of the flowing ratio

+### Vesting

 ### Expected behavior